How Wheat Domesticated Humans, Left Us Dying To Be Gluten Free

 “From a human nutrition standpoint, it is ironic that wheat milling methods to produce white flour eliminate those portions of the wheat kernel (bran, germ, shorts, and red dog mill streams) that are richest in proteins, vitamins, lipids and minerals.” –GrainStorm.com

-The steel roller mill’s ability to mass-produce flour stripped of most nutritional value was and still is considered progress but that is not the end of the story.
+The steel roller mill’s ability to mass-produce flour stripped of most of its nutritional value was, and still is, considered progress, but that is not the end of the story.

-Dwarf Wheat is today’s modern evolution of this tragedy and this revolution is considered continued progress.
+Dwarf Wheat is today’s modern evolution of this tragedy, and this revolution is considered a continued progress.
 As I stated earlier, I believe wheat ceased being a viable food source for human beings long ago.

-Unfortunately, wheat domesticated humans and tricked us to continue to spread it all over the planet.
+Unfortunately, wheat domesticated humans and tricked us into spreading it all over the planet.

 When Did Human Beings Become Wheat’s Bitch?

-We know that wheat is a plant but is that all it is?
+We know that wheat is a plant, but is that all it is?
 Is wheat a biological weapon unleashed from space by an Alien species?
 I’m not joking!
 LOL.
-Ten Thousand years ago wheat was confined to a small area in the Middle East.
+Ten thousand years ago, wheat was primarily cultivated in a small area of the Middle East.

 Remember, three-fourths of the earth’s surface is covered by water.
 Successful biological weapon?
 Did what domesticated humans?
 I’m just saying, food for thought.
 LOL.

 Wheat has become so successful by manipulating human beings and making them its bitch.
 LOL.
-This grain tricked human beings to give up almost 2 million years, occupying at least 90 percent of human history living a more comfortable hunter-gathering lifestyle to invest more effort in cultivating wheat.
+This grain tricked human beings into giving up almost 2 million years of a more comfortable hunter-gathering lifestyle, occupying at least 90 percent of human history, to invest more effort in cultivating wheat.

 Wheat is a high-maintenance date at best.
-Human beings worked hard clearing fields and removing anything that could make wheat unhappy.
+Human beings worked hard clearing fields and removing anything that could harm wheat.

 It was not long before many human beings spent most of the day working hard to keep wheat happy.
 Wheat domesticated humans.